 How Clean is Clean?

-Everyone’s perspective on clean is different, as I can attest to after seeing over a thousand properties in my Real Estate and Staging career over the last 15 years.
+Everyone’s perspective on clean is different, as I can attest to after seeing thousands of properties in my Real Estate and Staging career over the last 23 years.
 Even some professional cleaning companies have different views on what they deem as clean, which can make even hiring cleaning companies a bit tricky.

-To sum up the list now, we will cut to the chase and say that your home, when prepared for sale, should be WHITE GLOVE clean.
+To sum up what I will write about I will cut to the chase and say that your home, when prepared for sale, should be WHITE GLOVE clean.

 This means that anyone can wear a white glove and wipe any surface of your home and the glove stays white.
 Even in areas like the tops of door trims…Sounds complicated?
 It is, but it’s manageable.
 It will require a “face to face inspection” of areas that you normally don’t get too close to!

 Let’s start with a major once over clean of your home.
 This will occur after all the de-cluttering, packing updates and repairs.
 It is the step before the Staging.

 So first, having these other items taken care of will make the cleaning process go much smoother.
 A large portion of what would have normally hindered your progress is now out of the way.
 You can begin at the top or back of your house and make your way to the front door, using a room by room process or you can do all similar items at the same time.

 For example, all light fixtures, then all window sills…and follow that pattern.
 Whatever works best for you and your family.

 Remember that cleaning will represents hundreds of dollars to your bottom line and it is worth doing to create the best first impression for the buyers.